1. data security

 Numerous data glitches at Company have made headlines in the past, showing how adept hackers have become at stealing data.
 However, these mishaps have also boosted the demand for two highly qualified jobs in IT: IT security experts and cyber forensics experts who are supposed to find out what went wrong.

-In recent years, the number of job advertisements for positions in IT security has not only increased significantly in Germany.
-It is evident worldwide that awareness of this topic is growing.
-One reason for this is likely to be scandals at large companies like Facebook, but also reports of data leaks at local companies.
+In recent years, the number of job advertisements for positions in IT security has increased significantly, not only in Germany.
+Worldwide it is evident that awareness of this topic is growing.
+One reason for this is likely to be scandals at large companies like Facebook but also reports of data leaks at local companies.

 2. Virtual Reality and IoT Developers

 The job description of software developers is changing just as dynamically as the technology itself.
 While web developers were recently in demand, companies are currently looking for mobile developers.
 However, the trend topic of the hour is the “Internet of Things” (IoT).
 This catchphrase refers to the networking of everyday objects via the network; from the car to the refrigerator.
 In Germany, the term “Industry 4.0” is often used.